PostHog/posthog.com/contents/blog/writing-for-developers.md

 * Give character to the _humans_ involved in what you write about.
 Go into unexpected detail.
 Tell [stories](https://hbr.org/2014/07/how-to-tell-a-great-story).
 They don't need to be impressive - the goal is to make things real.
 * Make it real - real life photos, chat logs, social media posts, social media profiles (well, sort of real).
 * Add humor - be self deprecating.
-Noone is some perfect corporate being.
+No one is some perfect corporate being.
 We make mistakes, and being willing to open up builds trust.

 Do not: